neurosity/neurosity-sdk-js/docs/overview.md

 If you have questions for extension development, try asking on:

+- [Discord Community](https://neurosity.co/discord): Public chatroom for Neurosity developers.
+Some Neurosity team members chime in conversations.
+- [Feedback Portal](https://feedback.neurosity.co): Have a feature request?
+Found a bug?
+Submit your feedback to us.
 - [Knowledge Base](https://support.neurosity.co): There are over a dozen articles for getting started and developing with the Neurosity SDK.
-- [Discord](https://discord.gg/vDKnG8kUvQ): Public chatroom for Neurosity developers.
-Some Neurosity team members chime in conversations.

-To provide feedback on the documentation, create new issues at [Neurosity/notion-js](https://github.com/neurosity/notion-js).
 If you have questions or issues related to the Neurosity SDK, please open new issues at [Neurosity/notion-js](https://github.com/neurosity/notion-js) as well.